vboyce/Maze/docs/usage_adv.md

 - What features of distractors should be post-matched to correct words.
 (Depending on language, it may or may not be appropriate to match capitalization.)
 - Interfacing with the language model.
 You may need to deal with tokenization. (the French model uses an lstm with similar architecture to the gulordava model, so the interfacing is similar.)

+# Alternatives to Ibex

+It might be desirable to run A-maze experiments on a platform other than Ibex that is more up to date or familiar.
+It should be relatively easy to implement the Maze task on other frameworks that do reaction time measurements especially if they're already set up for SPR.

-If you do fix bugs, add new features, or new languages; please submit pull requests!
+*If you do fix bugs, add new features, or new languages; please submit pull requests!*